ohhsodead/arisen-studio/README.md

 **Comments, ideas, suggestions?** Join the [Discord Server](https://discord.gg/FTCS3Xu) for support from our community!

-## Note
-- It's recommend to update games before installing mods.
-In case any mods don't work for you, they can be uninstalled using the original game files.

 ## Features
 * Fast, lightweight and simple to use
 * Browse a large database of ps3 mods